spectram/astrospectram/content/thoughts/nature.md

 thumb_img_alt: A man fishing in a lake
 hide_header: true
 seo:
-  title: My Way to Relax in Nature and Stress Less
+  metatitle: My Way to Relax in Nature and Stress Less
   description: >-
     The way I spend time out in nature can affect how much my physical and mental health will recharge.